 When travelling in United Kingdom, you must follow these COVID-19 safety rules:

-The information above was last checked on 11/6/22.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight to Manchester from Dublin before travelling.
+The information above was last checked on 2/21/23.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight from Dublin to Manchester before travelling.

-The restriction level for your return flight to Dublin, Ireland from Manchester is: Unrestricted.
+The current restriction level for your return trip by plane from Manchester to Dublin is: Unrestricted

 The government of Ireland has imposed these measures to reduce the spread of COVID-19:

-Passengers arriving in Manchester most often land in Manchester Airport and need to travel about 8.2 miles (13.2 km) from this airport to reach the city centre.
-You can check for public transportation connections, airport shuttles or taxi service options available from Manchester Airport to get you to the city centre of Manchester.
+Passengers travelling this route most often arrive at Manchester Airport and need to travel approximately 9.5 miles (15.3 km) from the airport to reach the city centre in Manchester.
+You can check if there are airport shuttle services, taxi services or public transportation options available from Manchester Airport to get you to the city centre in Manchester.